This Old Toilet®

 Clearance Center toilet seats, toilet bolt caps, and color charts are not returnable.

-Cancellation Policy: If an order has not been packed there is no cancellation fee.
-If an order has been packed but not shipped there is a cancellation and refund fee of $20.00 for tank lids and $30.00 for tanks.
+Cancellation Policy: If an order has not been packed the cancellation/transaction fee is $1.00.
+If an order has been packed but not shipped there is a cancellation and refund fee of $22.00 for tank lids and $33.00 for tanks.
 If an order has been shipped but not delivered, that constitutes a return (see above), not a cancellation.

 Refund Policy: Refunds for returned items are are subject to safe arrival back to us, and inspection for original condition.